 James Walker Wood, MD, Award in Medicine

-Applications will be accepted until March 26, 2025.
+Applications will be accepted until March 10, 2026.

-Dalhousie’s Faculty of Medicine, in partnership with the Walker Wood Foundation, is proud to announce the second year of the James Walker Wood, MD, Award in Medicine—a transformative opportunity for graduating MD students dedicated to the family medicine specialty in rural communities.
+Dalhousie’s Faculty of Medicine, in partnership with the Walker Wood Foundation, is proud to announce the third year of the James Walker Wood, MD, Award in Medicine—a transformative opportunity for graduating MD students dedicated to the family medicine specialty in rural communities.

 About the Award